Ayton has career-high 35 points, Suns rally past T-Wolves

 AP Sports Writer

+MINNEAPOLIS (AP) — The NBA-leading Phoenix Suns, still playing short-handed, passed another stiff test.

+Even before Chris Paul comes back, they appear more than ready for another deep postseason run.

-MINNEAPOLIS (AP) — Deandre Ayton scored a career-high 35 points and had 14 rebounds, Devin Booker had 22 of his 28 points in the second half and the Phoenix Suns surged past the trash-talking Minnesota Timberwolves 125-116 on Wednesday night.
+Deandre Ayton scored a career-high 35 points and had 14 rebounds, Devin Booker had 22 of his 28 points in the second half and the Suns surged past the trash-talking Minnesota Timberwolves 125-116 on Wednesday night.

+Phoenix needs one win — or a Memphis loss — to wrap up home-court advantage for the entire playoffs.
+The Suns have a nine-game lead with nine games left.
+They have won six straight, 18 of 22 and are 59-14 overall.

+“That’s a playoff environment,” said Ayton, who clutched the game ball for his career game at a podium afterward for his interview session.

+Phoenix completed its first sweep of three or more games against Minnesota in 11 seasons.
-Anthony Edwards scored 19 points for Minnesota, and Karl-Anthony Towns had 15 points and 11 rebounds — but only three points and three rebounds in the second half after he woke up the Suns with his trash-talking late the first.

-The Timberwolves dropped 1 1/2 games behind Denver for the No. 6 seed that avoids the play-in tournament.
+Anthony Edwards scored 19 points and Karl-Anthony Towns had 15 points and 11 rebounds for the Timberwolves.
+They dropped 1 1/2 games behind Denver for the No. 6 seed that avoids the play-in tournament.
 Minnesota has its first two-game losing streak since Feb.
 9-11.

-Short-handed Phoenix won its sixth straight and completed its first sweep of three or more games against Minnesota in 11 seasons.

-The Timberwolves had a 15-point lead in the third quarter and were still up 88-83 at the start of the fourth, but went cold and their energy was sapped.
+Towns had only three points in the second half.
+He seemed to spark the exchanges of trash talking and rough stuff that led to three technical fouls and one flagrant foul called on each team.

+“I don’t think we were on much of that talking until they started it, to be completely honest,” said Booker, who is a close friend of Towns and Timberwolves point guard D’Angelo Russell.
+“It’s a long game.
+We’ve seen that situation plenty of times before — a team comes out, gets hots and gets comfortable.
+We just stuck with what we do.”

-Shamet gave the Suns their first lead at 95-94 with a pair of free throws with 8:35 to go, and the Timberwolves trailed the rest of the way.
+Towns was called for a Flagrant 1 foul with 8:35 to go on Shamet, who gave the Suns their first lead at 95-94 with a pair of free throws.
+They stayed ahead the rest of the way.

-This matchup of two of the four highest-scoring teams in the NBA — the Timberwolves are first — had the fast pace to go with it, plus plenty of postseason-style intensity.

-The Suns, who have confidently maintained their comfortable margin for the NBA’s best record without the playmaking and leadership of 12-time All-Star point guard Chris Paul for the last month, fell behind 15-4 early and 66-51 shortly after halftime.
+The Suns, who have confidently maintained their comfortable margin for the NBA’s best record without the playmaking and leadership of the 12-time All-Star Paul for the last month, have also been playing without sixth-man Cam Johnson.
+They’re 11-4 since Paul broke his right thumb.

-The bright side to the absence of Paul, who has been making incremental progress and appears to be nearing a return, has been elevated roles and responsibilities for others like Bridges and Shamet.
-The Suns also are missing sixth-man Cam Johnson.

-Sporting a 11-4 record since Paul broke his right thumb, the Suns never flinched against a promising team trying to make its way up with young energy, a deep offense and a dose of bravado.
+The Suns never flinched against a promising team trying to make its way up with young energy, a deep offense and a dose of bravado.
+The Timberwolves were outscored 42-28 in the fourth quarter by the Suns, who are 29-6 on the road — better than every other NBA team’s record at home.

+“We know where we want to go.
+You’ve got to win games like this on the road.
+So this is not just practice for us.
+We value these experiences, and you’ve got to have a level of mental fortitude and stamina,” coach Monty Williams said.

 BACK AND FORTH